artem7902/easy-outline/README.md

-# Easy Outline is a simple way to share highlighted articles
+# Easy Outline is a simple way to highlight and share articles

-The goal of this project is to create a simple and minimalistic solution which allows to highlight (or outline) articles and different documents in a quick manner and then share it with one button click.
+The goal of this project is to create a simple and minimalistic solution which allows to highlight (or outline) articles and different documents in a quick manner and send it to anyone with one button click.

 ## Production website